Department of Agriculture and Water Resources, May 2011

 On 17 February 2014 the Minister for Agriculture, the Hon.
 Barnaby Joyce MP, launched a statement of research and development priorities that will help protect Australia’s honey bee and crop industries in the event that varroa mite becomes established in Australia.

 The statement of research and development priorities outlines a set of government priorities that can be used as guidance for scientists and organisations involved in honey bee, varroa mite and crop pollination research to develop research proposals that will aim to protect the industry.

-The statement informed RIRDC’s five-year strategic plan for its Honey Bee and Pollination RD&E Program, which is co-funded by HIA Ltd.
+The statement informed the five-year strategic plan for the RIRDC-Hort Innovation Honey Bee and Pollination RD&E programme.

 Frequently asked questions

 Answers to frequently asked questions about honey bees, crop pollination and varroa mite.

 For any further information on the Strategy or the research and development statement please email honey bees.